HOLMS-lib/holms-lib.github.io/README.md

-# HOMLS-lib.github.io
+# holms-lib.github.io
-HOL-Light Library for Modal Systems
+Documentation website for HOLMS, a HOL-Light Library for Modal Systems.